-Once you have decided upon surgery we will produce a treatment plan outlining your symptoms and problems, and what we plan to do about it along with quotations for hospital, surgical and anaesthetic fees.
+Once you have decided upon surgery we will produce a treatment plan outlining your symptoms and problems, and what we plan to do about it, along with quotations for hospital, surgical and anaesthetic fees.
 To confirm a hospital fee quotation valid for 3 months you will need to email email@example.com with your surgery code and length of planned stay.
-You may then decide to book a time immediately if you are not waiting for authorisation from another body, or if you are waiting for authorisation first then we will confirm a date once you have got this.
+You may then decide to book a time immediately if you are not waiting for authorisation from another body.
+If you are waiting for authorisation first from an insurer, then we will confirm a date once you have got this.
 It is very important that you do not book surgery until you are 100% sure that you will be coming.

-Once a booking has been made then we will send you a confirmation with the admission time and approximate time that surgery will begin.
-You’ll ideally need to be in the area of the hospital by lunchtime the day before surgery for an anaesthetic pre-assessment (included in the fixed price fee).
+Once a booking has been made then the hospital will contact you 1-2 weeks pre surgery to arrange details regarding hospital payments and preassessment.
+You’ll need to be in the area of the hospital by lunchtime the day before surgery for an anaesthetic pre-assessment (included in the package price fee).
 The pre-assessment nurse will contact you to arrange this a week or so before surgery and this should not stop you booking your travel earlier so long as you have arranged to be available the afternoon of the day before surgery in the hospital.
 You will also receive surgical and anaesthetic invoices separately to be paid before admission for surgery.
 Surgical fees are always paid any bank transfer but other fees have multiple payment options.

 On the day following surgery we try to spend time going through an unedited recording of your surgery as this is worth much more than words.
 We will give you a USB stick copy to take home for your records.